zaiisao/Documentation/en/Interactive Broadcast/in-ear_unity.md

 ## Implementation

 Before using the in-ear monitoring function, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Voice Call](../../en/Interactive%20Broadcast/start_call_audio_unity.md) or [Start a Voice Broadcast](../../en/Interactive%20Broadcast/start_live_audio_unity.md) for details.
+For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_audio_unity.md) or [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_audio_unity.md) for details.

 The Agora SDK provides the `EnableInEarMonitoring` and `SetInEarMonitoringVolume` to set the in-ear monitoring according to the scenario, you can use these methods no matter before or after `JoinChannelByKey`.